chinapedia/wikipedia.abstract.en/Page/RNA.md

-Pre-mRNA-1ysv-tubes.pngs (green) and the ribose-phosphate backbone (blue).
+s (green) and the ribose-phosphate backbone (blue).
 This is a single strand of RNA that folds back upon itself.]]

 RIBONUCLEIC ACID (RNA) is a polymeric molecule essential in various biological roles in coding, decoding, regulation and expression of genes.
 RNA and DNA are nucleic acids, and, along with lipids, proteins and carbohydrates, constitute the four major macromolecules essential for all known forms of life.
 Like DNA, RNA is assembled as a chain of nucleotides, but unlike DNA it is more often found in nature as a single-strand folded onto itself, rather than a paired double-strand.
 Cellular organisms use messenger RNA (_MRNA_) to convey genetic information (using the nitrogenous bases of guanine, uracil, adenine, and cytosine, denoted by the letters G, U, A, and C) that directs synthesis of specific proteins.
 Many viruses encode their genetic information using an RNA genome.